whpy/awesome-affordable-LLM-reasoning/readme.md

 And the repository will be continuously updated to track the frontier of LLM Reasoning.

 ## Papers
+* 08 Apr 2025 [Deepcoder](https://www.together.ai/blog/deepcoder): A 14B reasoning model that finetuned for coding.
+Notably, they release a detail recipe for RL finetuning including dataset, environments and RL method used.
-* 03 Mar 2025 [SoS1: O1 and R1-Like Reasoning LLMs are Sum-of-Square Solvers](https://arxiv.org/abs/2502.20545): For the model with size only 14B trained by 2 A100 on 1k dataset, SoS1 find out the new example of Hilbert problem.
+* 25 Feb 2025 [SoS1: O1 and R1-Like Reasoning LLMs are Sum-of-Square Solvers](https://arxiv.org/abs/2502.20545): For the model with size only 14B trained by 2 A100 on 1k dataset, SoS1 find out the new example of Hilbert problem.
 * 11 Feb 2025 [CodeI/O: Condensing Reasoning Patterns via Code Input-Output Prediction](https://arxiv.org/html/2502.07316v1#S3): In this work, DeepSeek introduce a new method to generate COT from the source code.
 * 06 Feb 2025 [s1: Simple test-time scaling](https://arxiv.org/html/2501.19393v2): In this work, they claim that they fine-tune a small model (s1-32B, based on Qwen-series) that performs better than o1.
 There are two noted works.
 First, they curate a small dataset s1K of 1,000 questions paired with reasoning traces.
 Second, they develop budget forcing to control test-time compute by forcefully terminating the model’s thinking process.
 * 05 Feb 2024 [LIMO: Less is More for Reasoning](https://arxiv.org/pdf/2502.03387): They demonstrate a striking phenomenon: complex mathematical reasoning abilities can be effectively elicited with surprisingly few examples, merely 817 curated training samples.